weizhong1988/zato-redis-paginator/README.md

 - ranges of sorted sets between min/max scores

 The first two don't do it but the last one needs to fetch an entire results between min and max score to calculate the pages.
-This is because ZREVRANGEBYSCORE doesn't have any means to obtain the number of results that would've been returned without actually returning them.
+This is because ZRANGEBYSCORE doesn't have any means to obtain the number of results that would've been returned without actually returning them.